 Hello!
 My name is Mike Connolly.

-Thank you for taking a moment to visit my website — and thank you as well for allowing me the honor of serving as your new State Representative in the Massachusetts House of Representatives.
+Thank you for taking a moment to visit my website — and thank you as well for allowing me the honor of serving as your State Representative in the Massachusetts House of Representatives.

 Breaking Ground on the Green Line Extension Project